 According to a study which was conducted by Accenture Consulting, the financial services industry will benefit from robotic process automation.
-Accounting companies and financial professionals must begin to embrace artificial intelligence in order to provide services that their clients will and desire, as well compete with other experts for business.
+Accounting companies and financial professionals must begin to embrace artificial intelligence in order to provide services that their clients will desire, as well as compete with other experts for business.

 Pros of Artificial Intelligence for Accountants and Finance Professionals in India

-Accounting organisations that use artificial intelligence into their practises become more appealing to millennials and Gen Z workers as an employment and service provider.
-This generation grew up with technology, and they will expect prospective employers to have the most up-to-date technology and innovation to support not only their work preferences of flexible schedules and remote locations, but also to relieve them of mundane tasks that machines are better suited to complete.
-Millennials and Gen Z’ers will choose who to conduct business with depending on the services they can give as clients.
-As more accounting companies implement AI, they will be able to deliver the data insights made available by automation, while those that do not invest in the technology will be unable to compete.
+Accounting organisations that utilise artificial intelligence in their practices become more appealing to millennials and Gen Z workers as potential employers and service providers.
+This generation grew up with technology, and they will expect prospective employers to have the most up-to-date technology and innovation to support not only their work preferences, such as flexible schedules and remote locations, but also to relieve them of mundane tasks that machines are better suited to complete.

-Is it possible for Artificial Intelligence to Take the Position of Accountants?
+Is it possible for Artificial Intelligence to take the Position of Accountants?

-Accounting Tasks That Can Be Handled by Machines
+Accounting Tasks That Machines Can Handle

 AI aids in the liberation of humans from complicated duties as well as the improvement of corporate operations, such as: